Who do you contact?

 City Council

 Why reach out to Thousand Oaks City Council Members?
-The City of Thousand Oaks contracts with the County of Ventura for police and fire services and communicates with residents regarding community priorities.
+The City of Thousand Oaks contracts with the County of Ventura for police and fire services and communicates regularly with residents regarding community priorities.

 Link to contact information https://toaks.gov/citycouncil